-Under the Juvenile Coordinator, the workgroup has continued to utilize the questionnaires to the ORR network with specific questions regarding the census of minors who tested positive for COVID-19.
-Additionally, follow up was conducted with the ORR field staff assigned to the programs to address the status of those infected to determine whether any minors remained in isolation, quarantine or had been medically cleared.
-Also, inquiries were made to the assigned field staff regarding activities, education and methods of socialization that were conducted with minors while in quarantine.
+Under the Juvenile Coordinator, the workgroup has continued to survey the ORR network regarding the census of minors who tested positive for COVID-19.
+Additionally, follow up was conducted with the Division of Health for Unaccompanied Children (DHUC) to address the status of those infected to determine whether any minors remained in isolation, quarantine or had been medically cleared.